Cook-ies/Rboxlo-old/README.md

 - You can set up your own community in a matter of seconds
 - Open source
 - ... and so much more to come!

+# Disclaimer
+Rboxlo is a constant work in development, and as of right now, is *not ready for production use.* Please do not deploy this to your servers yet.
+All issues about setting up will be ignored.

 # Copyright
 ## License